trek10inc/awsume/PluginDocumentation.md

   - `credentialsProfile` What was returned from `get_credentials_profile_func`
   - `userSession` What was returned from the `get_user_session
   - `roleSession` The session returned from the previous `handle_getting_role_func` call
-  - `cachePath` The path that AWSume will write the cache'd credentials to
   - `arguments` What was returned from `add_arguments_func`
+  - `out_data` The OutData class object that holds the data to be sent to the shell wrappers
 - This function handles the actual `assume_role` call to AWS that gets the role credentials.
 - It should verify that the configSection is actually a role with `awsumepy.is_role_profile(configSection)`.
 If it is not a role, then it should return `None`
 - This returns those credentidals that will be used in assuming the role.